Food Safety Program

 Eligible Applicants for Stream 2: Post-Farm include:

-• Processors, transporters, warehouses, distributors, packers, and importers that handle food and beverage for human consumption.
+• Processors, transporters, warehouses, distributors, packers, and importers that process or handle processed food and beverage for human consumption.

 • Processing facilities (beyond basic washing, grading, and packaging) located on or off a farm premise and not covered by a certified on-farm food safety program.